simplefoc/simplefoc.github.io/docs/simplefoc_library/digging_deeper/theory/voltage_torque_control.md

 T = I*K
 ```
 Where `K` is the motor constant defined by its hardware.
-And we also know that the curren is proportional to the set voltage `U`:
+And we also know that the current is proportional to the set voltage `U`:

 ```cpp
 I  = (U - EMF)/R
 ```

 Where `R` is the motor resistance and `EMF` is the generated back EMF voltage.
-Thi equation doesn't take in consideration any dynamics but in general it works good enough.
+This equation doesn't take in consideration any dynamics but in general it works good enough.

 So what we can conclude from all this is that (if we neglect the EMF):
 ```cpp